agroviva/qualiproof-php/README.md

 - check the tests folder for a better overview of how to use this tool

 # License
-The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This tool is an open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).